speedyleion/speedyleion.github.io/_posts/2021-01-19-my-first-rust-borrow-head-scratcher.markdown

 overflow question someone had almost two years prior.
 The SO question is the same underlying issue, [https://stackoverflow.com/questions/55184864/nom-parser-borrow-checker-issue].
-The author of the post has a much more consise example of the issue and I'm assuming the answer is from a more experienced rust person.
+The author of the post has a much more concise example of the issue and I'm assuming the answer is from a more experienced rust person.

 [rust-book]: https://doc.rust-lang.org/book/